 As part of this approval process, each Primary Individual’s supervisor must review and approve the anticipated committed effort in proposals and must ensure that each Primary Individual listed in proposals with a specific committed effort is aware of and has approved his or her participation in the activity.
 This approval process must also include a review by the Primary Individual's supervisor of the mandatory and voluntary committed cost sharing contained in proposals.

 The institutional base salary shall be used to compute salaries charged to federal sponsored projects unless sponsor policies further limit salary charges.

 C. Effort Certification

 2. Calculating Effort: Effort certification reports are based on a reasonable estimate, recognizing that administration, patient care, research, service, and teaching are often inextricably intermingled.
 Many individuals have multiple responsibilities that must be measured, monitored, and reported.
-In the course of a workday, the separation between these areas of activity can sometimes be hard to discern, which heightens the need to have effective effort reporting systems.
+In the course of a workday, the separation among these areas of activity can sometimes be hard to discern, which heightens the need to have effective effort reporting systems.

 Effort shown on the effort certification report must be reported in percentages and all effort must equal 100%.
 If an individual is less than a 1.0 FTE, his or her effort must be converted to 100%.
-For example, an individual may be funded as .5 FTE, of which .3 is dedicated to Grant A and .2 to Grant B. In terms of effort, however, 100% of this person's effort would be reported as 60% Effort on Grant A and 40% Effort on Grant B.
+For example, an individual may be funded as .5 FTE, of which .3 is dedicated to Grant A and .2 to Grant B. In terms of effort, however, 100% of this person's effort would be reported as 60% effort on Grant A and 40% effort on Grant B.